 Can I afford for my monthly repayments to go up?

 Will you still be comfortable with increased mortgage payments on your current income?
-If you’d had problems paying debt in the past, have a think about how bigger payments will affect your financial situation. checkmyfile is a perfect way to check your credit history and keep on top of your credit activity.
+If you've had problems paying debt in the past, think about how bigger payments will affect your financial situation. checkmyfile* is a perfect way to check your credit history and keep on top of your credit activity.

 Stay with your existing lender and apply to borrow more